 I will base my biographical essay on my cousin Ace, who plays the electric bass and fishes for bass.

 Beside is a preposition that means “next to.”
-Besides is an adverb that means “in addition to.”
+Besides is an adverb or a preposition that means “in addition to.”

 Put the file cabinet beside the desk.